Ofsted Good · Skills England Approved UK · 10,000+ learners trained · 4.9★ from 711+ reviews

 Free training for under-25s at smaller employers

 For new starts from 1 August 2026, the co-investment rules change in favour of employers.
+(Co-investment is the share of the training cost an employer pays when government funding does not cover all of it.)
 The headline: if you do not pay the levy and your apprentice is aged 16 to 24 at the start of training, the government funds 100% of the training and assessment, up to the funding band maximum.
 Here is the full picture.

 Your situation (new starts from 1 Aug 2026)What you pay